mdgreenwald/swish-project/docs/README.md

 ## General questions - Docker, CVEs, CI/CD, monitoring

-This section of the document is meant to address the General questions - Docker, CVEs, CI/CD, monitoring part of the questionaire.
+This section of the document is meant to address the General questions - Docker, CVEs, CI/CD, monitoring part of the questionnaire.

 ## Overview
 **Overview of approach:**